qwertie/learn-react/docs/minification.md

 - Install in a terminal with `npm install --save-dev uglify-js`

 <span class="tip">Note: npm tools installed with `--save-dev` are located in `./node_modules/bin` and if you want to run it directly from the command-line you need to write `./node_modules/.bin/uglifyjs` instead of just `uglifyjs`.
-If you install globally with `npm install --global jsmin`, you don't have to do this.
+If you install globally with `npm install --global uglifyjs`, you don't have to do this.
 The advantage of using `--save-dev` is that the dependency is listed in package.json so that when your code is placed on a different machine, running `npm install` installs all dependencies (except global ones).
 It is possible to install two copies - global and local - like this: `npm install uglify-js --global --save-dev`</span>

 - In package.json in the `"scripts"` section, add a `minify` script that uses `uglifyjs` (replace `name` with the name of your JavaScript file, not your TypeScript file; multiple filenames are allowed):